Busting the myths about remote work is the need of the hour.

 Remote work often helps workers focus as well as communicate better.
 Location and time zone differences can be overcome when the team is trained for clear and concise communication.
 With the increase in popularity of remote teams as well as technology, virtual communication systems have also improved significantly.

 Between video conferencing, chat tools, and project management systems, teams can now converse as together, communicate asynchronously as well as collaborate efficiently with anyone.
 Find your pick of top remote tools here.
 Building workplace relations and culture is just as possible.
 Many remote-first companies have built a great culture, meaningful relations, and a strong bond and support system with their teams.

 Myth #4: Distributed teams are a threat to data security

 It’s a common misconception that data leaks could happen as most of the team works from remote locations.
-Data security is crucial to any organisation.
+Data security is crucial for any organization.
 It’s a valid concern that remote employees may not be as careful with the security protocols.

-Reality: Global remote organisations like GitHub have already achieved data security
+Reality: Global remote organizations like GitHub have already achieved data security

-The fact is most of the organisational data security measures revolve around the whole company working under the same roof.
+The fact is most of the organizational data security measures revolve around the whole company working under the same roof.
 Even though technology has made it possible, companies haven’t adapted to it because they saw no need to.
-With the recent COVID-19 lock down and the work from home experiment, however, companies are working towards mitigating these concerns.
+With the recent COVID-19 lockdown and the work from the home experiment, however, companies are working towards mitigating these concerns.

 Myth #5: Remote work is only for unsociable introverts

-“Sitting on the living room couch with pyjamas still on, with coffee mugs and take out cartons strewn all around,” is a typical picture that comes to most people’s minds when they talk about remote work.
-They’re afraid that remote work will detach them from the organisation and make them silos.
+“Sitting on the living room couch with pajamas still on, with coffee mugs and take out cartons strewn all around,” is a typical picture that comes to most people’s minds when they talk about remote work.
+They’re afraid that remote work will detach them from the organization and make them silos.